moosend/mooskin-ui/components/Select/README.md

 * `style` - element style
 * `noDuplicates` - prevent duplicate options to the Select
 * `emptySelectText` - text to be shown when there are no options available
-* `extraHtmlAttr` - extra html attributes applied to the input
+* `alternate` - renders select with alternate styles
+* `lockSelected` - locks the select when a value is selected

 ## Supported attributes for Option